homer0/projext/documents/engines.md

-# woopack build engines
+# projext build engines

-A build engine is what takes care of bundling your target code, woopack is just the intermediary.
+A build engine is what takes care of bundling your target code, projext is just the intermediary.

 ## Implementing a build engine